What Is Keto Diet?

-Scientific research into Keto diet has linked the diet to the following health benefits.
+Scientific research into the Keto diet has linked the diet to the following health benefits.

 1. Weight loss

-Keto diet is rich in fiber and low in carbs letting one feel fuller for longer and limiting calorie intake.
+The Keto diet is rich in fibre and low in carbs letting one feel fuller for longer and limiting calorie intake.
 The fat-burning mechanism will also help one lose unnecessary visceral fat.

-Research study into weight-loss diets has shown that low-carb diets like Keto are more effective compared to low-fat diets.
-People on low-carb diets have more dramatic weight loss results over shorter periods.
+Research into weight-loss diets has shown that low-carb diets like Keto are more effective than low-fat diets.
+In addition, people on low-carb diets have more dramatic weight loss results over shorter periods.

 2. Improved cholesterol

-Fat is a better source of HDL compared to carbs that’s why high-fat keto diet is good for the heart.
+Fat is a better source of HDL compared to carbs.
+That’s why a high-fat keto diet is good for the heart.

-Smaller particles of LDL mean higher LDL levels in the blood and thus greater risk of heart disease.
-How Keto diet works is that it morphs the LDL particles making them larger but fewer.
+Smaller particles of LDL mean higher LDL levels in the blood and thus greater risk of heart disease how the Keto diet works are that it morphs the LDL particles making them larger but fewer.

 Fewer LDL particles mean reduced LDL levels in the blood hence reduced risk of heart disease.